addy-dclxvi/debian-bspwm-dotfiles/README.md

 Then enable the themes by editing `/etc/slim.conf`.
 - (Optional) Copy fonts from Windows partition to reduce the chance of broken layout in Libreoffice when opening *docx* and *xlsx* files.
+- Generate user dirs by running `xdg-user-dirs-update` in terminal.

 ![](https://i.imgur.com/oJDiOnA.png)